Samerhajj/Course-Summary/Lecture 2/Lecture 2.md

 > What if C's update never comes?
 What if C's information is false?
 > 	The network is partitioned OR G is completely offline
 > Other nodes will continue counting until infinity ( or the distance field reach its max)
+>
+In summary, the count-to-infinity problem is a problem in routing algorithms where two devices have different information about the network and both believe that they have the shortest path to a particular destination, resulting in the distance to the destination increasing indefinitely.
 ## Three Rip Solutions

 ###### Option 1 : Infinity is small